HarlandWHansen/Food-Pantry-Inventory/docs/source/DevDocs/Git Guidelines.rst

 #.
 Switch to the master branch.

 #.
-Issue the following from the Terminal window or do the equvalent from
+Issue the following from the Terminal window or do the equivalent from
     PyCharm.

     ::